 “April and her team of lawyers are excellent!
 They genuinely care about their clients and have a track record of success!
 I highly recommend them to any person going through a divorce or who need help with a family law matter.”

 Michael was born and raised in Appleton, Wisconsin.
 He is passionate about working one-on-one with clients to achieve the outcomes that are right for each individual.
 Being a guiding hand in what is often a very difficult time/experience in a client’s life is what drives him to work hard for each person he represents.

 Michael has worked in the legal field since 2015, and working as a litigation attorney since 2017.
 Before coming on board the Jones Law Firm, PC team, he worked at Horwitz, Horwitz and Associates in Personal Injury and Negligence cases conducting numerous depositions.
 He also served at The Law Office of the Cook County Public Defender in Chicago working on Child Neglect/Abuse cases involving the Department of Child and Family Services, and misdemeanor and felony allegations having performed numerous jury and bench trials.

 When not serving clients in family law, you can find Michael swinging balls on the green in a great game of golf.
 He is also a foodie who enjoys trying new restaurants with his wife.
-Also a dog lover, he loves training his shiba inu, Cleo.
+He is also a dog lover and loves training his shiba inu, Cleo.

 Meet the Team

 David Ari Collins

 Knicky Van Goetz